Strong-coupling RPA theory of a Bose gas near the superfluid--Mott-insulator transition: universal thermodynamics and two-body contact: Introduction

 The outline of the paper is as follows.
 The Bose-Hubbard model is discussed in Sec.~\ref{sec_bhm}.
 We first determine the Gibbs free energy (or effective action in the field-theory terminology) in the strong-coupling RPA, which is based on a mean-field treatment of the hopping term, while local (onsite) fluctuations are taken into account exactly (Sec.~\ref{sec_bhm:subsec_rpa}).
 We recover the phase diagram obtained in previous mean-field studies~\cite{Sheshadri93,Oosten01,Sengupta05}.
 We then determine the spectrum of the one-particle excitations in the Mott insulator.
 The critical excitations at the quantum critical point (QCP) that separates the Mott insulator from the superfluid state are quasi-particles with quadratic dispersion, effective mass $m^*$, and spectral weight $Z_{\rm QP}$.
 Their mutual interaction is characterized by an effective scattering length $a^*$ (Sec.~\ref{sec_bhm:subsec_mi}).
 The singular part $\Psing(n-\nmi,m^*,a^*)$ of the pressure in the superfluid state, as well as the condensate and superfluid densities, take the usual Bogoliubov expression.
 This leads us to define a universal contact $\cuni$ from the derivative of $\Psing$ with respect to $1/a^*$ (Sec.~\ref{sec_bhm:subsec_sf}).
 In Sec.~\ref{sec_bhm:subsec_spectrum}, we determine the spectrum in the superfluid phase and show that the singular part $\nksing=n_\k-\nkmi$ of the momentum distribution exhibits a high-momentum tail $\cuni/|\k|^4$ over a wide range of momenta in the Brillouin zone provided that the system is near the SF-MI transition ($\nkmi$ denotes the momentum distribution in the Mott insulator).
 In Sec.~\ref{sec_bhm:subsec_universal}, we discuss the universal properties of the superfluid phase from a broader perspective based on the universality class of the MI-SF transition.
 This allows us to express the contact in terms of the universal scaling function that determines the pressure and obtain the Lee-Huang-Yang correction which is not included in the strong-coupling RPA.
 In Sec.~\ref{sec_hard_core} we discuss the strong-coupling RPA in a lattice model of hard-core bosons and recover the momentum distribution obtained from a spin-wave analysis of the equivalent XY model~\cite{Coletta12}.
-We find that the high-momentum limit exhibits a $1/|\k|^4$ tail whose strength is determined by a universal contact $\cuni$ which can be defined from the pressure, as in the Bose-Hubbard model.
+We find that the high-momentum limit exhibits a $1/|\k|^4$ tail whose strength is determined by a universal contact $\cuni$ which can be defined from the pressure.
+This confirms the result obtained in the Bose-Hubbard model, but without the limitations of the strong-coupling RPA in the latter, due to a slight violation of the sum rule relating the momentum distribution to the density.
 In Sec.~\ref{sec_optical_lattice}, we consider bosons in an optical lattice described by a continuum model and briefly discuss the link to the Bose-Hubbard model.
 We define a short-distance universal contact $\csd$, which extends the definition of the previously defined contact $\cuni$ to length scales smaller than the lattice spacing, and a full contact $\cfull$ from the full pressure (including both singular and regular parts).
 Contrary to the contact $\cuni$ considered in the framework of the Bose-Hubbard model, $\csd$ and $\cfull$ are defined from a derivative of the pressure with respect to the inverse of the scattering length $a$ in vacuum.
 Using the effective description provided by the Bose-Hubbard model to compute the pressure of the boson system in the optical lattice, we obtain the expression of the contacts $\csd$ and $\cfull$ in various cases (low density limit, near the Mott insulator $\nmi=1$, etc.).